-The Department of Commerce’s Internet Policy Task Force is hosting a meeting Dec.
+The Department of Commerce’s Internet Policy Task Force hosted a meeting Dec.
 9 on Developing the Digital Marketplace for Copyrighted Works at the U.S. Patent and Trademark Office headquarters in Alexandria, Virginia.
-Additional “watch parties” will be held at USPTO regional offices in Denver, Dallas, and Silicon Valley.
+Additional “watch parties” were held at USPTO regional offices in Denver, Dallas, and Silicon Valley.

-The Task Force is convening the meeting to facilitate constructive, cross-industry dialogue among stakeholders about ways to promote a more robust and collaborative digital marketplace for copyrighted works.
-The meeting will focus on initiatives in this space that relate to standards development, interoperability across digital registries, and cross-industry collaboration, to understand the current state of affairs, identify challenges, and discuss paths forward.
-It will also be an opportunity to explore potential approaches to the future adoption and integration into the online marketplace of relevant emerging technologies, such as blockchain technology and open-source platforms.
-The goal is to provide a platform for discussion, and to determine in what ways government can be of assistance.
+The Task Force convened the meeting to facilitate constructive, cross-industry dialogue among stakeholders about ways to promote a more robust and collaborative digital marketplace for copyrighted works.
+The meeting focused on initiatives in this space that relate to standards development, interoperability across digital registries, and cross-industry collaboration, to understand the current state of affairs, identify challenges, and discuss paths forward.
+It was also an opportunity to explore potential approaches to the future adoption and integration into the online marketplace of relevant emerging technologies, such as blockchain technology and open-source platforms.
+The goal was to provide a platform for discussion, and to determine in what ways government can be of assistance.
 One outcome could be to establish working groups to tackle specific issues through a multi-stakeholder process.

-The meeting will include panel sessions in the morning, an exhibition hall to showcase initiatives during lunchtime, and breakout sessions and a plenary discussion in the afternoon.
-Members of the public will have opportunities to participate.
+The meeting included panel sessions in the morning, an exhibition hall to showcase initiatives during lunchtime, and breakout sessions and a plenary discussion in the afternoon.
+Members of the public had opportunities to participate.

 Federal Register Notice: Additional details about the meeting are in a Federal Register Notice published on November 21, 2016.

 Registration is free, on a first-come, first-served basis.
 Registrants may attend the meeting in person in Alexandria, Virginia, and also watch the webcast in person at three of the USPTO’s regional offices.
 Register to attend.